Rockies vs. Red Sox Player Props Betting Odds

 |1

-- Alex Verdugo has 71 hits with 19 doubles, two triples, five home runs and 26 walks.
-He has driven in 24 runs with three stolen bases.
+- Devers has recorded 63 hits with 16 doubles, 17 home runs and 18 walks.
+He has driven in 56 runs.

 |Opponent